 1) Promptly follow-up

-The board should promptly follow-up with any owner concerns or complaints brought to its attention.
-The board should develop a plan to deal with concerns or complaints.
-Keep detailed board meeting minutes in case the board’s decision regarding an owner’s dispute is ever challenged.
+The board should follow-up with any owner concerns and complaints brought to its attention.
+The board should develop a plan to deal with them.
+Keep detailed board meeting minutes in case the board’s decision about a dispute is challenged.
 If a dispute takes legal action, any written records would be evidence in court.

-It is a good idea for the board to involve legal counsel early in addressing concerns or complaints.
+The board should involve legal counsel early in addressing concerns or complaints.

 2) Gather information

-The board should keep a written record of any concerns and complaints, as well as what the board and/or condo manager plans to do to address an owner’s concerns.
-The condo board should document as much information as possible about the issue including:
+The board should keep a written record of concerns and complaints, plus how they plan to address them.
+The condo board should document information such as:

 - What is the concern?